Nora Connolly O'Brien: Later political career

-O'Brien operated the Labour Party's Drimnagh, Dublin Branch, but resigned from the party when the workers-republic cause was deleted from its constitution in 1939.
+Connolly O'Brien operated the Labour Party's Drimnagh, Dublin Branch, but resigned from the party when the workers-republic cause was deleted from its constitution in 1939.
 During the 1930s, she was a statistician in the Irish Transport and General Workers Union (ITGWU) and a telegraph agent during the Second World War, until ill-health forced her retirement.

-In 1940 O'Brien was briefly involved with Córas na Poblachta, an attempt by the IRA to create its own political party.
+In 1940 Connolly O'Brien was briefly involved with Córas na Poblachta, an attempt by the IRA to create its own political party.
 The venture didn't go far.
-For whatever reason, O'Brien did not show much interest in the much more successful organisation of the same concept, Clann na Poblachta, which featured many of Ireland's Republican and left-wing figures amongst its ranks.
+For whatever reason, Connolly O'Brien did not show much interest in the much more successful organisation of the same concept, Clann na Poblachta, which featured many of Ireland's Republican and left-wing figures amongst its ranks.

 She was nominated to the Seanad Éireann in 1957 by nomination of the Taoiseach, Éamon de Valera, and stressed that she would not join his Fianna Fáil Party and remain independent, although she is listed as a Fianna Fáil senator.

-During her time, she blocked many bills, including the 1959 proposal to abolish Proportional Representation and a church-promoted bill to consign female juvenile offenders to Magdalene Laundries.
-She was renominated in 1965 by Seán Lemass, but his successor Jack Lynch failed to re-nominate her, ending her political career.
+During her time, she opposed many bills, including the 1959 proposal to abolish proportional representation and a church-promoted bill to consign female juvenile offenders to Magdalene Laundries.
+She was re-nominated in 1965 by Seán Lemass, but in 1969, his successor Jack Lynch did not nominate her, ending her career in the Oireachtas.

 Support for Republicans during The Troubles

 Connolly O'Brien supported the Provisional IRA during The Troubles, suggesting "the present fight in the North of Ireland [is] the continuation of the battle for which [Connolly] died".

 In 1977, she gave the funeral oration of INLA chief of staff Seamus Costello, saying, "Of all the politicians and political people with whom I have had conversations, and who called themselves followers of Connolly, he was the only one that truly understood what James Connolly meant when he spoke of his vision of the freedom of the Irish people."

-On 8 July 1978, Connolly-O'Brien officially opened James Connolly House on Chamberlain Street in Derry.
-James Connolly House is the headquarters of the Irish Republican Socialist Party in Derry city.
+On 8 July 1978, Connolly O'Brien opened James Connolly House on Chamberlain Street in Derry, the headquarters of the Irish Republican Socialist Party in Derry city.

 Shortly before her death in 1981, she spoke at the 1980 Ardfheis of Sinn Féin.
 During her appearance she shook the hand of blanketman Martin Lawlor and praised the 1980 hunger strike.